MohammedAl-Mahdawi/vue-computed-validator/README.md

     };
 }
 ```
-The above code tells Vue Computed Validator general information about the fields that must be care about and which rules must be implemented on each one.
-Here we tell Vue Computed Validator that there are three fields we want you to validate and these fields are `email`, `password` and `passwordConfirmation` and tells it that the `email` must be required using `isRequire` rule and must be email using `isEmail` also the `password` is required and has a minimum requirements using `isMinimum` then finally the `passwordConfirmation` field must be equal to some value using `isEqual` rule.
+The above code tells Vue Computed Validator general information about the fields that must care about and which rules must be implemented on each one.
+Here we tell Vue Computed Validator that there are three fields we want you to validate and these fields are `email`, `password`, and `passwordConfirmation` and tells it that the `email` must be required using `isRequire` rule and must be email using `isEmail` also the `password` is required and has a minimum requirements using `isMinimum` then finally the `passwordConfirmation` field must be equal to some value using `isEqual` rule.

 Then in the `computed` properties section you give `Vue Computed Validator` the fields values using `fieldsValues` computed property like the following: